convo-lang/convo-lang/docs/learn-convo-lang.md

 registered import handlers.
 Import handlers allow application to use any type of logic to handle loading import sources.

-The following example includes 3 snippets of Convo-lang.
+The following example includes 3 snippets of Convo-Lang.
 The first to are import sources and the last is the conversation importing the first 2.

 *@@static*